IanDCarroll/GoScrumYourself/5_SprintBacklog.md

 - Revise resume to meet Innovate Pasadena standards -5-
   - Implements all suggestions from IP notes
-  - Revises wording for impact
+  - Revised wording for impact

 - Create Coaching Log for Barnes and Noble Head Cashiers -epic- -15-
   - Page with Names and percentages as of start-of-sprint -At Work-